shree1808/Edtech-RAG-Application/README.md

 '''

-### * Getting started with Query Translation
+### Getting started with Query Translation

 It involves approaches like Multi-Query and RAG Fusion:
+#### Multi-Query:
-* Multi-Query involves breaking down the question into different sub-questions and the taking the union of the context obtained for those questions and finally passing it to the original question.
+ It involves breaking down the question into different sub-questions and the taking the union of the context obtained for those questions and finally passing it to the original question.
 Example Prompt :
 '''
 You are an AI language model assistant.
 Your task is to generate five different versions of the given user question